JarvisK032/Quizz_App/README.md

 # Development Environment

-I used IntelliJ Idea and Kotlin to code.
+I used Android Studio and Java to code.

 # Useful Websites